netesy/Clarity/README.md

-# FluentOdoo
+# Clarity

-A Odoo JSON-RPC Connector library for Flutter In an Eloquent.
+A Odoo JSON_RPC connector with clarity of intentions.

 This package contains set of method to call Odoo API with JSON-RPC using a Laravel Elequent Fluent Interface.
 You can call any odoo methods, controllers some of the information as below.